China National Petroleum Corporation: Kazakhstan

+Great Wall Drilling Corporations (GWDC) was operating in Pakistan until 2008.
 In 2008, all of GWDC operations and assets in Pakistan were acquired by Chuanqing Drilling Engineering Company Limited (CCDC) another subsidiary of CNPC.

 Uzbekistan

 In 2006, CNPC formed an international consortium with state-run Uzbekneftegaz, LUKoil Overseas, Petronas, and Korea National Oil Corporation to explore and develop oil and gas fields in the Aral Sea.

 East Asia

 China

 In October 2004, CNPC began construction of a pipeline from the Middle East to Xinjiang province.

+In June 2023, QatarEnergy signed a 27- year deal with CNPC for 4 million metric tons of LNG to be delivered yearly.
+This is the second agreement that Qatar has made with a Chinese company in less than a year.
+In November 2022, Sinopec and QatarEnergy made a similar deal.
+Both CNPC and Sinopec also have an equity stake in the Qatar North Field eastern expansion which amounts to about 5% of an LNG train of 8 million metric tons of year.

+CNPC announced that it would begin a 457-day drilling project in the Taklimakan Desert in June 2023 to drill down to the Earth's core, 10,000 metres deep, for scientific purposes and to search for oil and gas.
+In August 2023, CNPC also began ultra-deepwater exploration drilling in search for oil and gas to slowly enable China to rely less on foreign oil.